nrkno/rfetch/README.md

 **Module Support**

-We support es6 modules e.g. the following code would also work
+We support es6 modules e.g. the following code would also work:

 ```js
 import rfetch from '@nrk/rfetch'